halo/LinkLiar/LinkLiarHelp/en.lproj/index.md

 Everyone nearby may freely collect this unique identifier and use it to track your movement.

 Did you know that your phone does *not* send out its Wi-Fi identifier, but rather a random, fake one?
-This is to protect you from the common practice of business to track your movements when you walk around in stores.
+This is to protect you from the common practice of businesses to track your movements when you walk around in stores.

 With LinkLiar you can achieve the same privacy for your MacBook.
-Though the MAC address is hardwired into your Wi-Fi, you are free to modify it.
+Though the MAC address is hardwired into your Wi-Fi network card, you are free to modify it.

 ## 🐷 Can I trust this app?

-I'm just an independent developer who invested some time into creating this app.
+I'm an independent developer who invested some time into creating this app.
 It is open source, so you have full insight into how it works.
 Click on the [Octocat](https://github.com/halo/LinkLiar) in the top right corner to find out more.

+If you're concerned with giving this application administrator privileges, you should build it from scratch using Xcode.

 ## 🔩 Is this app maintained?

 Every now and then I find the time to develop new features.
 If you'd like to motivate me, open this project on [Github](https://github.com/halo/LinkLiar) and give it a ★ in the top right corner.
+It helps me prioritize among my projects.

 ## 🔦 Which other apps are out there?